Pomaranczarz/clang-format/README.md

 # clang-format

-My set of clang-format flags
+My set of clang-format flags (with .yaml ext for syntax highlighting)